-As a binder agreement may only be entered into with a non-mandated intermediary or an underwriting manager, parties currently referred to as administrators wishing to perform binder functions must choose to do so as:
+As a binder agreement may only be entered into with a non-mandated intermediary, an underwriting manager or an administrative FSP, parties currently referred to as administrators, including assistance business group scheme administrators, wishing to perform binder functions must choose to do so as:

-- a non-mandated intermediary, subject to the limitations on the binder function and policyholder mandate described above; or - an underwriting manager.
+- a non-mandated intermediary, subject to the limitations on the binder function and policyholder mandate described above; or

+- an underwriting manager; or

+- an administrative FSP.

-Administrators providing services that do not fall under either the definition of intermediary services or binder functions may continue to provide these administrative services to an insurer on an outsourced basis without having to be recognised as either a non-mandated intermediary or underwriting manager for the purposes of these regulations.
+Administrators providing services that do not fall under either the definition of intermediary services or binder functions may continue to provide these administrative services to an insurer on an outsourced basis without having to be recognised as a non-mandated intermediary, underwriting manager or administrative FSP for the purposes of these regulations.